 To my eye, it never really works: a photo of a landmark or landscape under a dull and lifeless sky, transfused with instant awesomeness via “AI Powered” sky replacement software.
+It’s about as convincing as a bad hairpiece.

 You know what I’m talking about: a city skyline in front of a sunset that looks like a scene from the Book of Revelation.
 Rock and cactus in Arizona silhouetted against the blazing heart of the Milky Way, as if our solar system was actually in galactic downtown and not out on the dusty fringe.
 An old castle shot on a gray day just as the tour bus was leaving – when the photographer got home it magically reappeared under blue sky and fluffy clouds.